antongolub/npm-registry-firewall/README.md

     "limit": 1000000          // Optional.
 Max cache size in bytes.
 Defaults to Infinity },
   "workerConcurrency": 2,     // Optional. os.cpus().length by default.
 NB: workers are used to perform `heavy` tasks like zip
-  "firewall": {
+  "warmup": true,             // Optional.
+Lets the prefetcher guess the next packages to load.
+Defaults to true "firewall": {
     "/foo": {                 // Context path
       "registry": "https://registry.npmmirror.com",  // Remote registry